Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Staff Competency Standards (Operational Discipline)

 A salon is only as safe as its weakest process.
+Minimum controls include:

 New staff must pass a basic safety assessment before handling difficult cases.